by Libbylawrence

 Alfred rolled his eyes.
 “We should be so fortunate.”
 He glanced toward the flickering TV screen.
 “Culture Club?
 My word!
 I see nothing cultural in that person and his odd attire.”

 Jason hurried down the steps after gently pushing aside a grandfather clock that concealed the swinging doorway to the Batcave.
 He slipped off his sweater and jeans, revealing the colorful costume of Robin, the Boy Wonder.
 This was a modification of the original costume with a new cowl that enabled Jason to stop from having to use hair dye to darken his red hair whenever he was Robin.
-The costume was also now long-sleeved, and the bare legs was replaced by long pants, all improvements as far as Jason was concerned.
+The costume was also now long-sleeved, and the bare-legged look was replaced by long pants, which were all improvements as far as Jason was concerned.
 Of course, Gordon already knew that he wasn’t the original Robin.

 The Boy Wonder made his way to a waiting limousine with tinted windows.
 Alfred already sat at the wheel.